Darya-Yakusheva/text_to_pdf_converter/README.md

 ### 2️⃣ Create a Telegram Bot
 [Create](https://core.telegram.org/bots/features#creating-a-new-bot) your own Telegram bot using [BotFather](https://t.me/botfather).
 ### 3️⃣ Create a .env file
-In the folder where you'll run the bot, create a .env file and add your [Telegram bot token](https://core.telegram.org/bots/tutorial#obtain-your-bot-token):
+In the folder where you'll run the bot, create a **.env** file and add your [Telegram bot token](https://core.telegram.org/bots/tutorial#obtain-your-bot-token) there:

 `TELEGRAM_BOT_TOKEN=your_bot_token_here`